polashmahmud/inertia-toast/README.md

 });
 ```

-You do NOT need to render <Toaster /> yourself—the plugin does it for you.
+You do NOT need to render `<Toaster />` yourself—the plugin does it for you.

-4. Vite alias (local dev vs. installed via Composer)
+4. Vite alias

 `vite.config.ts`